srikumarks/FD.js/README.markdown

 Adds branchers that split the domain of the specified fdvar (or variables, if an array or an object with fdvars was supplied) into pieces for each branch.
-A variable's domain is first split at the holes and once it has no holes, it is split down the middle.  ### FD.search A namespace that holds various search strategies.
+A variable's domain is first split at the holes and once it has no holes, it is split down the middle.

+## FD.search

+A namespace that holds various search strategies.

 ##### FD.search.depth_first(state)

-Implements the "depth first" search strategy. state is expected to be an object whose space property is the starting space for the search.
+Implements the "depth first" search strategy. `state` is expected to be an object whose `space` property is the starting space for the search.
 The state object is also the return value, but with additional properties filled in.
-On return, if state.status is the string "solved", then state.space is a solution.
-If there may be more solutions, then state.more will be true.
-No solution space is found even after considering branchers, then state.status will be set to "end" upon return and state.more will be false.
-If you want to get all possible solutions, then you need to iteratively call depth_first passing the returned state of one call as the argument of the next call and collect all the cases where state.status is "solved".
+On return, if `state.status` is the string `"solved"`, then `state.space` is a solution.
+If there may be more solutions, then `state.more` will be `true`.
+If no solution space is found even after considering branchers, then `state.status` will be set to `"end"` upon return and state.more will be `false`.
+If you want to get all possible solutions, then you need to iteratively call `depth_first` passing the returned state of one call as the argument of the next call and collect all the cases where `state.status` is `"solved"`.

 ##### FD.search.branch_and_bound(state, ordering)

 Finds the "best" solution according to the given ordering function.
 The `state` parameter is similar to the `depth_first` search function.
 It is expected to be an object such that `state.space` gives the space from which to search for the best solution.

 The `state` is also what is returned by `branch_and_bound` and `state.space` will be the space with the best solution found during the search.
 When a solution exists, `state.status` will be the string "solved".

 The `ordering` argument is expected to be a function of the form

     function (space, a_solution) { ... }

 where the `space` argument is the space into which the ordering function should inject the new constraints for the ordering, and `a_solution` is an object whose keys are root finite domain variable names and whose values are the solved values of those variables.
 The return value of the ordering function is irrelevant.

 There are two ways to use the branch_and_bound function -

 In one shot mode where a single call will give you the best solution that it can find, if a solution exists at all.

 In "single step" mode, indicated by setting `state.single_step` to `true`.
 In this mode, the function will return whenever it finds a solved space and `state.more` will indicate whether there may be any more solutions to look at.
 In this mode, every call will result in a solution that is "better" than the one found before it, due to the `ordering` function.

 Note that if `state.more` is `false`, then definitely there are no more solutions to look at, but if it is `true`, there *may* be more solutions to look at.
 If a subsequent search turns up empty, it is indicated by `state.status` being set to the string "end".

 [Mozart/Oz]: http://www.mozart-oz.org/ (The Mozart Programming System)